bkeevil/arduino-mqtt/README.md

 # arduino-mqtt
 A lightweight MQTT client library for arduino devices that supports all QoS levels.

-Under active development.
-CONNECT, CONNACK, SUBSCRIBE, SUBACK and PUBLISH are working.
-Needs testing.
+Oct 28 CONNECT, CONNACK, SUBSCRIBE, SUBACK and PUBLISH are working.

+Nov 1  PINGREQ/PINGRESP working.
+QoS1 and QoS2 PUBLISH messages working in both directions.